rtstewart/git_practice/README.md

 ***The "disciple" branch:***

-This is only visible on branch "disciple":<br>
+This is only visible on branch "disciple".<br>
 Created new branch "disciple" and not edited `config` file to see what will happen.

 It turns out that there is no need to edit `config` file, git automatically sets up new remote branch while pushing.<br>